Character Search

 Review/plot:

-This fill in issue features some very early work by Marvel work by Erik Larsen.
+This fill in issue features some very early Marvel work by Erik Larsen.
 Larsen had done some work for smaller publishers (AC, Eclipse, and Megaton) and had been doing some work at DC at this time as well, but this was his second published book for Marvel (the first being Amazing Spider-Man #287), and may very well have been an inventory story that was drawn earlier but only published at this point, based both on the fact that the art is looking kind of primitive and the fact that the story doesn't fit in with what was going on in 1987.

 In a pairing that works surprisingly well, this issue is scripted by Stan Lee himself, off of a standard Hulk vs. Thor plot by Jim Shooter.
 Between the scripting and the stiff art, i could almost believe i was reading some early issue of Tales to Astonish, maybe with Dick Ayers stepping up to pencils for some reason.